Permanent life insurance, or Whole Life, not only offers protection throughout the course of your life but also serves as a fruitful investment.

 Traditional whole life

-This process of overpayment comes with some limitations.
-Once the cash value reaches a certain amount, the money is then made available to the policyholder in a cash value account that they can borrow against.
-Once the cash value matures (typically in 7 to 10 years); the insurance company uses it to pay the premiums, this is known in the industry as a policy being “paid up.”
+This process of over-payment comes with some limitations.
+Once the cash value reaches a certain amount, the money is then made available to the policyholder that they can borrow against.

 Universal life (UL)